Living in Supported Housing

 He also claims Housing Benefit, which is paid to help towards his rent and service charges, because the supported housing scheme counts as ‘specified accommodation’.

->

-> There is no Housing Cost Element in his Universal Credit.
+There is no Housing Costs Element in his Universal Credit.

->

-> Mo lives in a scheme for young people with learning difficulties.
-The scheme is run by a registered charity, who provide support and supervision for a minimum of 7 hours a week, but sometimes more.
-It counts as ‘specified accommodation’ so Mo gets no Housing Cost Element in his Universal Credit – he claims Housing Benefit instead.
+Mo lives in a scheme for young people with learning difficulties.
+The scheme is run by a registered charity who provide support and supervision for a minimum of 7 hours a week but sometimes more.
+It counts as ‘specified accommodation’ so Mo gets no Housing Costs Element in his Universal Credit – he claims Housing Benefit instead.

->

-> Katie normally lives in a 2 bed flat with her husband and 2 year old son.
-They get Universal Credit there, with a Housing Cost Element included in the assessment.
+Katie normally lives in a 2 bed flat with her husband and 2 year old son.
+They get Universal Credit there, with a Housing Costs Element included in the assessment.

->

-> But her husband has started being violent towards her and so the Council have moved her temporarily into accommodation in a local Domestic Violence refuge.
+But her husband has started being violent towards her and so the Council have moved her temporarily into accommodation in a local Domestic Violence refuge.

 She tells the DWP about her change in circumstances.
 They separate her claim from her husband’s and continue her award as a lone parent.